chuyuanliu/heptools/docs/guide/optional/config_parser.rst

     # None
     ~: value
-    ~ <flag>: value
+    ~ <tag>: value
     "": value
-    <flag>: value
+    <tag>: value
     null: value

     # not None
-    null <flag>: value
+    null <tag>: value

 .. _config-special-list:

 Apply to ``list`` elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the element is a dictionary and the only key is ``None``, the element will be replaced by the value.
-Use :ref:`config-flag-literal` to retain the original dictionary.
+When the element is a dictionary and the only key is ``None``, the element will be replaced with the value.
+Use :ref:`config-tag-literal` to retain the original dictionary.

 .. admonition:: example
   :class: guide-config-example, dropdown